Code-Cruncher-Omega/swe3643-fall2024-project/README.md

 <img src="coverageStatistics.png" alt="coverageStatistics.png"/>

 ## Executing End-To-End Tests
 As mentioned earlier, Maven manages Playwright, so there's no need to manually configure the project for it to work.
-In addition, the end-to-end tests start the web app then ends it when its finished running, so its just as easy to run them as the unit tests, just run the following command in the /src/ folder:
+In addition, the end-to-end tests start the web app then ends it when its finished running, so its just as easy to run them as the unit tests, just run in the command line (terminal / console) from the /src/ folder:
 ```bash
 $ mvn test -pl e2e
 ```